rotki/rotki/docs/usage_guide.rst

 you can get the identifier using the copy button in the asset table.
 If you have a missing asset then you can copy it from the notification message

-Then you can go to the target field and search for the asset into which the source will be merge to.
+Then you can go to the target field and search for the asset into which the source will be merged to.
 When both the source identifier and target asset are selected you can press the merge button.

-On a successful merge you will be notified to to either re-login or refresh the balances manually to see the changes on the frontend.
+On a successful merge you will be notified to either re-login or refresh the balances manually to see the changes on the frontend.

 Special assets